FIRST-Tech-Challenge/FtcRobotController/README.md

 ## NOTICE

-This repository contains the public FTC SDK for the Ultimate Goal (2020-2021) competition season.
+This repository contains the public FTC SDK for the Freight Frenzy (2021-2022) competition season.

-Formerly this software project was hosted [here](https://github.com/FIRST-Tech-Challenge/Skystone).
-Teams who are competing in the Ultimate Goal Challenge should use this new [FtcRobotController repository](https://github.com/FIRST-Tech-Challenge/FtcRobotController) instead of last season's (no longer updated) Skystone repository.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.